Table of content

 <h3>Creating an accessible component library</h3>

-As a final tip in this section, I would like to recommend you to place important interactive elements higher up in the web page.
+One final tip for this section: place important interactive elements higher up on the page.

 Accessibility in base components